In Exercises 21–28, use the same list of cell phone radiation lev... | Channels for Pearson+

 1

 Step 1: Arrange the data in ascending order.
-The data provided in the image is already sorted in ascending order.
+The data provided in the image is already sorted in ascending order, so no further action is needed for this step.

 Verified video answer for a similar problem: